For the iesohealth.com/en-gb site (“Site”) and direct marketing/ business development emails

 If you feel there is an error of fact within your personal details held by us, please contact us.
 If we agree the information is incorrect, the alteration will be made, but if we are not satisfied the information is factually incorrect, a note will be made of the information you consider is inaccurate, and you will be notified of either the correction or the note.

 Data protection law also includes the right to make other requests to seek to erase, port, object to and restrict personal data processing where certain limited grounds apply.
 Note however that data processed for health, employment and legal purposes, or where other legitimate grounds for the processing apply, are examples of circumstances where some of these rights may be restricted or not apply in practice.
+Where the legal basis of the processing is Legitimate Interests and the activity is direct marketing, the right to object is absolute.

 For more detailed information on your rights visit https://ico.org.uk/for-the-public/.